CS180-022-2/Project_5/README.md

 + Pressing "Back" button will take the user to LoginFrame
 + Pressing "add" button will take the user to AddFriendFrame
 + Pressing "account" button will take the user to AccountProfileFrame
+#### Class Documentation
+##### public UserFrame(Socket socket, String userId) Constructor
+The constructor of UserFrame which use two parameters : socket and userId. socket: the socket that connect this computer connect with the server. userId: The userId of the login user
+##### updateModel() method
+Communicates with the server and get the updated userInfo in the login user's friendList